Transferring Electronic Records

 - Uses digital forensic tools to recover information from obsolete media

 - Increases the transparency of government operations by providing a web portal (https://tsl.access.preservica.com/) that allows the public to search, view, and download records online

 The TDA will take state agency records that have been scheduled as “A” (Archival) or “R” (Review) on an approved records retention schedule.
 “R” records will need to be reviewed by an appraisal archivist prior to transfer.

-- State agencies: For more information about the types of records for transfer see the FAQs for State Agencies on the TSLAC website
+- For more information about the types of records for transfer, see FAQs for State Agencies on the TSLAC website.

 Mark Myers, Senior Electronic Records Specialist

 - For more information about the transfer process please refer to: Procedures for Transferring Electronic Records.